 The Network has taken steps over the last years to become more ambitious and professional, with a reshaped assessment approach, more organisations assessed and a permanent Secretariat.
 This is hosted by the OECD’s Development Co-operation Directorate in Paris since 2013, through a Memorandum of Understanding on the Hosting Arrangement.
 The Secretariat is the focal point in the assessment process and other MOPAN activities.

 MOPAN Governance and Funding

 Representatives from all member countries come together a few times per year in the meetings of MOPAN's Steering Committee – the Network’s primary decision making body.
 The Network’s Chair is elected for a period of a calendar year from among the members.
-The Chair is supported by a Bureau, composed of the outgoing, current and incoming Chair along with the Chairs of MOPAN's two Working Groups, the Technical Working Group (TWG) and the Strategic Working group (SWG).
+The Chair is supported by a Bureau, composed of the outgoing, current and incoming Chairs of the Steering Committee, along with the Chairs of MOPAN's Working Groups (e.g. the Technical Working Group).

 Each Network member pays an annual equal voluntary contribution to support the costs related to both the delivery of the assessments and other MOPAN products and its Secretariat.
 MOPAN's annual finances can be accessed in the Annual Reports.

 The MOPAN 2021 Chairmanship is held by Canada and represented by Ms. Tara Denham, Director General of Global Affairs Canada’s Evaluation and Results Bureau, and the departmental Head of Evaluation.
 The Chair is supported by the Bureau comprising of Japan (2020 Chair), Canada (2021 Chair), Switzerland (incoming 2022 Chair), and the Chair of the Technical Working Group.